Murder of the Quinn brothers: Background

 The Quinn family, consisting of mother Chrissie and sons Jason, Mark and Richard lived in the Carnany estate in the predominantly Protestant town of Ballymoney.
 The family was of a mixed religious background.
 Mother Chrissie was Roman Catholic from a mixed background and the boys' father Jim Dillon was Catholic.
-After separating from her husband, Chrissie reared the boys as Protestant "to avoid the hassle".
+After separating from her husband, Chrissie raised the boys as Protestant "to avoid the hassle".
 Chrissie lived with her Protestant partner Raymond Craig in Carnany which had only a few Catholic residents and was mostly Protestant, reflecting the religious make-up of Ballymoney itself.
 The boys, aged 9, 10 and 11, attended a local state school and on the evening before their deaths had been helping to build the estate's Eleventh Night loyalist bonfire.
 A fourth brother, Lee, was staying with his grandmother in Rasharkin at the time of the attack.

 The killings took place at the height of the stand-off over the Orange Order march at Drumcree, which created a tense atmosphere in various towns across Northern Ireland.
 In Ballymoney, the previous year, an off-duty Royal Ulster Constabulary (RUC) officer, Gregory Taylor, was beaten to death by a group of loyalist bandsmen.
 The killing followed a row about the RUC's position after loyal order marches had been banned from the nearby nationalist village of Dunloy.
-In the weeks before the fatal attack, the children's mother Chrissie had expressed fear that she wasn't welcome in the area and that there was a possibility the family home might be attacked by loyalists.
+In the weeks before the fatal attack, the children's mother Chrissie had expressed fear that she was not welcome in the area and that there was a possibility the family home might be attacked by loyalists.
 The Ballymoney Times reported a story the week of the deaths, stating that a resident of the Carnany estate called in and was concerned about tension in the area adding something serious might happen "unless Catholic residents were left alone".
+Shortly before the attack, five Catholic families living on the predominantly loyalist estate had received UVF Christmas cards with the warning 'get out now' and a letter containing a 9mm bullet.
+Earlier that week loyalists had established an illegal roadblock at the entrance of the estate in support of the Orange Order protest at Drumcree and police officers had been attacked with petrol bombs.
 Various members of Chrissie's family had lived in Carnany but due to several incidents only Chrissie and her sons remained.
 The family had only been living in the home, which was previously occupied by the boys' aunt, for six days before the attack.